lucyrose93/re4green/README.md

 ## 🌟 Expected Impact

-TER aims to catalyze dialogue on researchers’ roles in the ecological crisis, providing inclusive, creative, open-access resources that will inspire institutional change.
+*Earth to Research!* aims to catalyze dialogue on researchers’ roles in the ecological crisis, providing inclusive, creative, open-access resources that will inspire institutional change.

 ---